awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

 ## Using SCRAM for PostgreSQL password encryption<a name="PostgreSQL_Password_Encryption_configuration"></a>

-The Salted Challenge Response Authentication Mechanism \(SCRAM\) is an alternative to PostgreSQL's default message digest \(MD5\) algorithm for encrypting passwords\.
+The *Salted Challenge Response Authentication Mechanism \(SCRAM\)* is an alternative to PostgreSQL's default message digest \(MD5\) algorithm for encrypting passwords\.
 The SCRAM authentication mechanism is considered more secure than MD5\.
 To learn more about these two different approaches to securing passwords, see [Password Authentication](https://www.postgresql.org/docs/14/auth-password.html) in the PostgreSQL documentation\.

 We recommend that you use SCRAM rather than MD5 as the password encryption scheme for your RDS for PostgreSQL DB instance\.
-It's a cryptographic challenge\-response mechanism that uses the `scram-sha-256` algorithm for password authentication and encryption\.
+It's a cryptographic challenge\-response mechanism that uses the scram\-sha\-256 algorithm for password authentication and encryption\.

 You might need to update libraries for your client applications to support SCRAM\.
-For example, JDBC versions prior to 42\.2\.0 don't support SCRAM\.
+For example, JDBC versions before 42\.2\.0 don't support SCRAM\.
 For more information, see [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/documentation/changelog.html#version_42.2.0) in the PostgreSQL JDBC Driver documentation\.
 For a list of other PostgreSQL drivers and SCRAM support, see [List of drivers](https://wiki.postgresql.org/wiki/List_of_drivers) in the PostgreSQL documentation\.

 **Note**
-RDS for PostgreSQL version 13\.1 and higher support `scram-sha-256`\.
+RDS for PostgreSQL version 13\.1 and higher support scram\-sha\-256\.
 These versions also let you configure your DB instance to require SCRAM, as discussed in the following procedures\.

 ### Setting up RDS for PostgreSQL DB instance to require SCRAM<a name="PostgreSQL_Password_Encryption_configuration.preliminary"></a>

- you can require RDS for PostgreSQL DB instance to accept only passwords that use the `scram-sha-256` algorithm\.
+ you can require the RDS for PostgreSQL DB instance to accept only passwords that use the scram\-sha\-256 algorithm\.

 Before making changes to your system, be sure you understand the complete process, as follows:
-+ Obtain information about all roles and password encryption for all database users\.
++ Get information about all roles and password encryption for all database users\.
 + Double\-check the parameter settings for your RDS for PostgreSQL DB instance for the parameters that control password encryption\.
 + If your RDS for PostgreSQL DB instance uses a default parameter group, you need to create a custom DB parameter group and apply it to your RDS for PostgreSQL DB instance so that you can modify parameters when needed\.
 If your RDS for PostgreSQL DB instance uses a custom parameter group, you can modify the necessary parameters later in the process, as needed\.
 + Change the `password_encryption` parameter to `scram-sha-256`\.
 + Notify all database users that they need to update their passwords\.
 Do the same for your `postgres` account\.
-The new passwords are encrypted and stored using the `scram-sha-256` algorithm\.
+The new passwords are encrypted and stored using the scram\-sha\-256 algorithm\.
 + Verify that all passwords are encrypted using as the type of encryption\.
-+ If all passwords use `scram-sha-256`, you can change the `rds.accepted_password_auth_method` from `md5+scram` to `scram-sha-256`\.
++ If all passwords use scram\-sha\-256, you can change the `rds.accepted_password_auth_method` parameter from `md5+scram` to `scram-sha-256`\.

 **Warning**
-After you change the `rds.accepted_password_auth_method` to `scram-sha-256` alone, any users \(roles\) with `md5`–encrypted passwords won't be able to connect\.
+After you change `rds.accepted_password_auth_method` to scram\-sha\-256 alone, any users \(roles\) with `md5`–encrypted passwords can't connect\.

 #### Getting ready to require SCRAM for your RDS for PostgreSQL DB instance<a name="PostgreSQL_Password_Encryption_configuration.getting-ready"></a>

-Before making any changes to your RDS for PostgreSQL DB instance, check all existing database user accounts and the type of encryption used for passwords\.
-You can do so by using the `rds_tools` extension\.
+Before making any changes to your RDS for PostgreSQL DB instance, check all existing database user accounts\.
+Also, check the type of encryption used for passwords\.
+You can do these tasks by using the `rds_tools` extension\.
 This extension is supported on RDS for PostgreSQL 13\.1 and higher releases\.

-**To obtain a list of database users \(roles\) and password encryption methods**
+**To get a list of database users \(roles\) and password encryption methods**

-1. Use `psql` to connect to your RDS for PostgreSQL DB instance, as shown in the following:
+1. Use `psql` to connect to your RDS for PostgreSQL DB instance, as shown in the following\.

    ```
    psql --host=db-name.111122223333.aws-region.rds.amazonaws.com --port=5432 --username=postgres --password
    ```

-1. Install the `rds_tools` extension:
+1. Install the `rds_tools` extension\.

    ```
    postgres=> CREATE EXTENSION rds_tools;
    CREATE EXTENSION
    ```

-1. Get a listing of roles and encryption:
+1. Get a listing of roles and encryption\.

    ```
    postgres=> SELECT * FROM
          rds_tools.role_password_encryption_type();
    ```

-   You see output similar to the following:
+   You see output similar to the following\.

    ```
           rolname        | encryption_type